trueberryless-org/blog/README.md

 in order to run the project in build mode not in dev mode.

+## Cover Images

+All cover images are generated with the [Release Image Generator](https://github.com/trueberryless-org/release-image-generator).

+Here is an example URL: https://release-image-generator.trueberryless.org/?text=Blog&width=960&height=480

 ## Contribution

 If you wanna contribute to the blog website, just edit or create the Markdown files you wanna change and create a pull request.